JohnGrime/MolecularUtilities/README.md

 ## Contents

-* [AxisAlign][#AxisAlign] : align PDB structure to specified Cartesian axes using filtered atom sets
+* [AxisAlign](#AxisAlign) : align PDB structure to specified Cartesian axes using filtered atom sets

 **BestStructuralMatch** : find structure in a data set that matches most closesly (via RMSD) a reference structure